 It’s good to keep in mind that your natural tooth enamel is going to stain faster and deeper than the ceramic material coating the braces.
 Cutting back on dark food and drinks, will help minimize any noticeable staining.
 If you do want to enjoy dark beverages, you might want to dry drinking these beverages through a straw, or brush your teeth shortly after with a whitening toothpaste.

-If you have questions about how to maintain your new ceramic coated braces, you can call Dr. William K. Farrar, Jr.’s Kennesaw, Georgia office at 678-401-4321 to ask a question.
+If you have questions about how to maintain your new ceramic coated braces, you can call Dr. Brenna Christensen ’s Kennesaw, Georgia office at 678-401-4321 to ask a question.